gsa-oes/office-of-evaluation-sciences/_projects/1606-community-police-relationships.md

 domain: Justice
 agency: Justice
 impact:
-summary: A collaboration between OES and DOJ
+summary: Materials enable citizens to facilitate conversations and action planning around better community policing.
 ---

 ## What was the challenge?